 Omalizumab and new therapeutic targets in chronic spontaneous urticaria

-1 Serviço de Dermatovenereologia, Unidade Local de Saúde de Almada-Seixal, Almada, Portugal; 2 Department of Dermatology, University Hospital, Coimbra Local Health Unit and Faculty of Medicine, Coimbra, Portugal; 3 Dermatology Department, Coimbra, Portugal; 4 Department of Dermatology, University Hospital, Coimbra Local Health Unit and Faculty of Medicine; Department of Dermatology, Faculty of Medicine, University of Coimbra.
-Coimbra, Portugal
+1 Serviço de Dermatovenereologia, Unidade Local de Saúde de Almada-Seixal, Almada, Portugal; 2 Department of Dermatology, University Hospital, Coimbra Local Health Unit and Faculty of Medicine, Coimbra, Portugal; 3 Department of Dermatology, University Hospital, Local Health Unit of Coimbra, Coimbra, Portugal; 4 Faculty of Medicine, University of Coimbra, Coimbra, Portugal; 5 Dermatology Clinic, Coimbra University Hospital, Coimbra, Portugal

 Ana S. Pereira, Joana Xará, Duarte Flor, Margarida Gonçalo